mikiAtomMines/Automation/bbb_setup_files/README.md

 ### Connecting to the board

 If the BeagleBone Black comes preinstalled with an OS, it is recommended to try to use it either with a monitor, a keyboard, and a mouse, or through another computer using an `ssh` connection.
-The second option with an ethernet cable connected to the network is recommended for ease of integration with the rest of the production system.
-More information on this in the following video:
+More information on this in the following
+video:

 https://www.youtube.com/watch?v=C2KVSy_yTWk